-Today so many of you are using video online even if that means just using your webcam to do interviews, vlogs, or conference calls.
+Today, many of you are putting yourself on video online even if that means just using your webcam to do interviews, vlogs, or conference calls.
 Just because it’s the webcam does not mean you have an excuse to produce a poor video.
 There are still simple and small adjustments you can make to improve it.

 The normal angle of your laptop screen typically leaves too much headroom.
 Make sure you check out your framing and tilt it down as necessary…even if the angle is not perfect for your current viewing of the screen, it will look better to your viewers.